ParantarUrielAlexis/Struct-LinkedList/README.md

 - **Gamified Learning**: Reinforce DSA concepts through levels, challenges, and interactive visualizations.
 - **Designed for Beginners**: Tailored for students new to coding and problem-solving.
+- **Curriculum-Driven**: Aligned with core academic data structures and algorithms topics commonly taught in universities.
+- **Play While You Learn**: Encourages engagement by blending education with hands-on games.
+- **Minimal Distractions**: No AI or leaderboard mechanics—focused solely on learning and mastering concepts at your own pace.
+- **Offline-Friendly**: Core lessons and games can be accessed without a continuous internet connection.
+- **Feedback Through Gameplay**: Mistakes are learning opportunities, visualized through interactive errors and hints.
+- **Encourages Mastery**: Replay levels to improve understanding rather than compete for scores.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Features